BirgenAI

 Key Personnel

-[{"role": "Position", "qualification": "degree in Management", "experience_years": 15, "registration_body": "ISK"}, {"role": "at least three (3) projects located in Sub-Saharan Africa,", "qualification": "degree in Finance or any other relevant field + CPA, CPA", "experience_years": 10}, {"role": "Capital Markets Expert)", "qualification": "degree in Law", "experience_years": 10}, {"role": "PPP procurement, managing bidding process, resolving", "qualification": "degree in Engineering", "experience_years": 10}, {"role": "Private Concessionaire-Led Full ESIA Study", "registration_body": "NEMA"}, {"role": "Integration with PPP Procurement", "registration_body": "ISK"}]
+[{"role": "2 Qualification Requirements and Competencies for Key Experts", "registration_body": "ISK"}, {"role": "Position Expertise Required", "qualification": "degree in Management", "experience_years": 15, "registration_body": "ISK"}, {"role": "at least three (3) projects located in Sub-Saharan Africa,", "qualification": "degree in Finance or any other relevant field + CPA, CPA", "experience_years": 10}, {"role": "Capital Markets Expert) CISI or an equivalent certification;", "qualification": "degree in Law", "experience_years": 10}, {"role": "PPP procurement, managing bidding process, resolving", "qualification": "degree in Engineering", "experience_years": 10}, {"role": "environmental impact assessments;", "registration_body": "NEMA"}]

 Key Equipment